-Angela has co-authored two books about computer science and technology:
+Angela has co-authored and contributed to books about computer science and technology:

 Angela has authored books about social-emotional learning and other therapeutic topics.